macsimbodnar/emu/README.md

 * `common`: Contains some common data types that a potential user of MOS6502 class will need

-* `console`: This is a console program that allow to use the mos6502 emulator and perform debug step by step.
+* `console`: This is a console program called **EMU** that allow to use the mos6502 emulator and perform debug step by step.
 To run it with a sample program just first build the project and then run `./emu resources/program.bin`

 * `mos6502`: Contains the implementation of the mos6502 emulator